 The Access to Health Records Act 1990 and Data Protection Act give patients/clients/staff or their representatives a right of access, subject to certain exemptions, to their health records.
-The [PRACTICE] respects the rights of individuals to have copies of their information wherever possible.
+The Garth Surgery respects the rights of individuals to have copies of their information wherever possible.
+The practice will wherever possible respond within 1 calendar month.